glambrig/minishell/README.md

 ## 🚀 SYNOPSIS

-The `minishell` project at 42 school immerses students in the dynamic world of UNIX shell development within the C language.
+The `minishell` project at the 42 school immerses students in the dynamic world of UNIX shell development within the C language.
 This comprehensive undertaking requires a deep understanding of system calls, process management, and parsing techniques.

 Students are tasked with crafting a minimalistic shell that mimics the fundamental functionalities of a UNIX command-line interface.